Parish Pastoral Council

 Comments and Suggestions Welcome

-The Council welcomes any comments or questions you may have on any aspect of our work at any time.
-A suggestion box is located at the rear of the church.
+The Council welcomes any comments, questions or suggestions you may have on any aspect of our work at any time.